William Macpherson (judge): Personal life

 Macpherson was married on 27 December 1962 to Sheila McDonald Brodie, daughter of Thomas Brodie of Edinburgh, Midlothian; she died on 29 October 2003.
-The couple had three children, two sons and a daughter.
+The couple had two sons and a daughter.
 One of his sons predeceased him, and the other, James Brodie Macpherson of Cluny, succeeded him as the 28th chief of the Macpherson clan.
 Some of the past prominent members of the clan included Sir John Macpherson, member of the East India Company, who served as the Governor-General of India in 1785, and Scottish poet James Macpherson.

 The Macpherson family has owned Newton Castle near Blairgowrie since 1787, and it was Macpherson's home from 1936 till his death.
 In his later years, he lived there with his companion Lady Hilary Burnham, who joined him after the death of her husband.
 He enjoyed archery, fishing, and golf.
 Macpherson died at his home on 14 February 2021, aged 94, of old-age related complications.